MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-internal-warehouse-flows.md

 * The **To-Production Bin Code**, **From-Production Bin Code**, and **Open Shop Floor Bin Code** fields on the location or machine/work centre define the default flows to and from production areas.
 * Manage the movement of produced items on the **Movement Worksheet** or **Whse.
 Internal Put-away** pages, without a relation to a production order.

-### <a name="flows-to-and-from-assembly-in-advanced-warehouse-configurations"></a>Flows to and from assembly in advanced warehouse configurations
+### Flows to and from assembly in advanced warehouse configurations

 Use **Warehouse Pick** documents and the **Pick Worksheet** page to pick components for assembly.